i-am-ravi-prakash/leanrning/java/object-oriented-programming.md

 - Technically, in encapsulation data and variables in a class are hidden from any other classes and can only be access through any member methods of the class in which they are declared.
 - In encapsulation, data in a class is hidden from any other classes which is similar to what **data-hiding** does.
 So, the terms “encapsulation” and “data-hiding” are used interchangeably.
 - Encapsulation can be achieved by declaring all the variables in a class as private and writing public methods in the class to set and get the values of the variables.

+## Inheritance

+Inheritance is a very important concept in OOP.
+It allows one class to feature (methods and fields) of another class.
+Below are the frequently used terminologies in inheritannce:

+- **Superclass**: The class whose features are inherited by some other class.
+It's also called base class or parent class.
+- **Subclass**: It's the class which inherits the features of another class.
+It's also called child class.
+- **Reusability**: Inheritance supports the concept of “reusability”, i.e. when we want to create a new class and there is already a class that includes some of the code that we want, we can derive our new class from the existing class.
+By doing this, we are reusing the fields and methods of the existing class.

+## Polymorphism